-Probably around 1971 - 1972, a new form of cab appeared - the "Companion" - more or less identical in form to the late Supreme cabs, but closed back and therefore considerably heavier.
+In late 1970, a new form of cab appeared - the "Companion" - more or less identical in form to the late Supreme cabs, but closed back and therefore considerably heavier.
+Side handles (let into the sides of the cabinet) were fitted to help with the moving of these weighty units.

 Drivers were normally Celestion T1925 - a type of G12H Greenback with a whizzer cone.
-These were "all-purpose" drivers, perhaps better though for organ and bass than guitar.
+These were "all-purpose" drivers, better perhaps for organ and bass than guitar.

 The closed backs of these cabs - heavy slabs of 3/4" thick birch ply - adds to the bass response.